Ratchanon128/ComVis/Com Vision/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 22 images.
+The dataset includes 73 images.
-Human are annotated in YOLOv11 format.
+Person are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Fit within)
+* Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* 50% probability of horizontal flip
 * Randomly crop between 0 and 20 percent of the image
-* Random shear of between -10° to +10° horizontally and -10° to +10° vertically
+* Random brigthness adjustment of between -15 and +15 percent
 * Random Gaussian blur of between 0 and 2.5 pixels
-* Salt and pepper noise was applied to 1.01 percent of pixels
+* Salt and pepper noise was applied to 0.1 percent of pixels